courageousillumination/deckr/README.md

 (Looking at the git commit history gives a good enough idea, but considering that when working in pairs, only one person tends to commit code, this should clear up any uncertainty about who did what.)

 * Tristan/Shaan: Built webserver.
 * Alex/Graham: Wrote the website front-end.
+Wrote lettuce tests for front-end.
 * Allison/Lee: Mapped out the components of cards, rules, etc. Wrote initial logic of Solitaire game.
 Implemented parts of the game engine (namely Zones, Regions, Cards)
 * Joey/Hazel: Mapped out the functions the game engine would need.
 Implemented parts of the game engine (namely game, game_runner).
 Cleaned up/designed extra features for Solitaire.
 Wrote tests for solitaire [game] as well as socket tests and engine tests.
 * Allison/Tristan: Web front-end touch-ups, refinements to Solitaire code.
 Wrote tests for parts of the game engine.